grattan/grattex/README.md

   3. Under `Your new repository details` choose `grattan` as the owner.
   4. Under `Name` add a name to your project that will clearly identify the project now and in the future.
 A **good** example is `Energy-2018-stranded-assets`.
 A **bad** example is `he-report`.
   5. Select `Private`.
   6. Click `Begin Import`.
 This will take a few minutes to copy.
-Grab a cuppa': Github will email you when it's finished.
+Grab a cuppa' or a coffee from AO: Github will email you when it's finished.
   7. Once it has finished, you have successfully cloned the `grattex` repository (copied the report template).
-Now it's time to open and edit it in ShareLaTeX.
+Now it's time to open and edit it in Overleaf.

-### Part 2: Open the template in ShareLaTeX
+### Part 2: Open the template in Overleaf
-  8. Log into your account at [sharelatex.com](https://sharelatex.com).
+  8. Log into your account at at [overleaf.com](https://overleaf.com).
   9. Click `New Project > Import from GitHub`.
-  10. Locate the file you just created, and click `Import to ShareLaTeX`.
+  10. Locate the file you just created, and click `Import to Overleaf`.
-  11. If ShareLaTeX initially fails to compile, search for and delete `\nocite{*}` from `Report.tex`.
+  11. Once imported the document will open and attempt to compile.
+If it initially fails to compile, search for and delete `\nocite{*}` from `Report.tex`.
   12. At the top right, click `Share` and:
     a. add collaborators via their email address. *Please add all the LaTeXnicians (Carmela, Hugh, Kate, Lucy, and Will)* as well as the members of your team.
     b. copy the `Anyone with this link can edit the project` link and paste it